 WE DEVELOPED OUR GOALS EARLY IN 2009 BEFORE EVEN ACQUIRING A COFFEE ROASTER.
-THROUGH OUR PAST WORK IN THE UN-SYSTEM, WE ENSURE OUR AMBITION, INTENTION AND IDEOLOGY IS ANCHORED IN UN’S SUSTAINABLE DEVELOPMENT GOALS.
+WE ENSURED OUR AMBITION, INTENTION AND IDEOLOGY IS ANCHORED IN HONEST GOALS FOR ACHIEVING RIGHTEOUSNESS.

 We believe it is important to take responsibility for how people, the environment and the society are affected by our daily choices and operations.